What you can get

 - For accounts held in trust, the trustee will be in charge of the account and can manage it through their Online and Mobile Banking

-We’ll automatically send you alerts about your balance and payments for example, when your balance falls below zero, a payment has gone unpaid or you need to pay money in to cover a payment.
-These alerts will be sent by text message and/or email.
+We’ll automatically send you alerts about your balance and payments.
+For example, when your balance falls below zero, a payment has gone unpaid or you need to pay money in to cover a payment.
+We’ll send alerts as texts to the mobile number you’ve registered with us.
+If you have Mobile Banking we may send you alerts as notifications there.

 You can manage your alert settings through Online Banking, calling us on 0800 9 123 123 or visiting a branch.